-As we were sharing in an article in Today Software Magazine (Adrian Bolboaca & Alexandru Bolboaca) our views about software craftsmanship, we came to the fact that Test Driven Development is one of the core practices for software craftsmen.
+As we were sharing in an article in Today Software Magazine (Adrian Bolboaca & Alexandru Bolboaca) our views about software craft, we came to the fact that Test Driven Development is one of the core practices for software crafters.
 Besides the increasing number of articles, blogs, short movies or books on this subject, Test Driven Development (TDD) continues to generate confusion in the programmer communities.
 This article tries to structure and clarify the subject and to offer support to those willing to learn more about it.

 The classical description of TDD is that the programmer: